Tivamishae/Duran_Project/README.md

 - If you want to print a list of users registered in database use DURAN_project_registered_users.py

 - As of right now, whenever the "´" button is pressed the program crashes.

+- Test_parts are just my test files which I used to make the different parts of the main file Duran_project_main_code.py